 Student Equity: Chabot College staff, faculty, and administrators participate in professional development workshops and training emphasizing equity.
-Recent examples include the 2020 Social Sciences Equity Professional Development Workshops (ProDev-Socsco-Equitywrkshp\2020), the focus of which included grading for equity, equitable communications, and creating equitable syllabi and the Chabot College Equity Pedagogy Institute (EquityPedagogyInst-Overview\2019), which offered a semester-long, interdisciplinary workshop series to examine equity in day-to-day classroom practice to better nurture the assets, growth, and success of Chabot's African American students.
+Recent examples include the 2020 Social Sciences Equity Professional Development Workshops (ProDev-Socsco-Equitywrkshp_2020), the focus of which included grading for equity, equitable communications, and creating equitable syllabi and the Chabot College Equity Pedagogy Institute (EquityPedagogyInst-Overview_2019), which offered a semester-long, interdisciplinary workshop series to examine equity in day-to-day classroom practice to better nurture the assets, growth, and success of Chabot's African American students.

-Classified Leadership Institute for Professionals: The CLPCCD created the Classified Leadership Institute for Professionals (CLIP), now in its fifth year of a fiscal-year long program (CLIP-Webpage).
+Classified Leadership Institute for Professionals: The CLPCCD created the Classified Leadership Institute for Professionals (CLIP), now in its sixth year of an academic-year-long program (CLIP-Webpage).
 The mission of CLIP is to empower classified professionals through the implementation of programs focused on providing professional skills, educational knowledge, and personal growth that supports the goals of Chabot's educational community.